 May 22 .
 5 min read

 A key to successful weight loss is eating less and doing more.
 This means increasing your exercise and decreasing the amount of food that you’re taking in.
 However, not all food is created equal.
-Some food is better than others for accelerating weight loss and increasing our metabolism.
-These are the foods that Kcal uses to create our healthy, tasty fat burning meal plans!
-Not only do they have specific ingredients that can help accelerate fat burning and weight loss, they are also nutrient rich!
-Here are 12 fat burning foods you will find in your Kcal Extra meal plan, or in Kcal Healthy Fast Food.
+Some foods are better than others for accelerating weight loss and increasing our metabolism.
+These are the foods that Kcal uses to create our healthy, tasty fat-burning meal plans!
+Not only do they have specific ingredients that can help accelerate fat burning and weight loss, they are also nutrient-rich!
+Here are 12 fat-burning foods you will find in your Kcal Extra meal plan, or in Kcal Healthy Fast Food.
 Not on a plan, add these spectacular foods to your diet.

 1. Fish